Kobdik/di-app/readme.md

 info: Loading factory for accum from path: ./model/accumulator
 info: Loading factory for storage from path: ./model/storage
 info: Loading factory for tresshold from path: ./model/tresshold
-info: Instance of tresshold successfully created
+info: Instance of tresshold successfully created (sync)
-info: Instance of storage successfully created
+info: Instance of storage successfully created (sync)
-info: Instance of accum successfully created
+info: Instance of accum successfully created (sync)
 info: 1 added to 0
 info: 4 added to 1
 info: Amount is 5
-info: Instance of accum successfully created
+info: Instance of accum successfully created (sync)
 info: 10 added to 0
 info: 40 added to 10
 info: Amount is 50
-info: Instance of accum successfully created
+info: Instance of accum successfully created (sync)
 info: 100 added to 0
 info: 400 added to 100
 info: Storage limit 500 exceeded by 55 !